Info for Faculty and Staff

 If you have questions or concerns about something you have observed or are experiencing related to COVID-19, including gatherings, mask-wearing, social distancing, or any other issue that presents a risk to individual or communal health, please visit the University’s Community Concern page.

-All faculty and staff who will work onsite routinely for fall 2020 must get approval from mission administrators.
+All faculty and staff who will work onsite routinely for spring 2021 must get approval from mission administrators.
 Building occupancy will be monitored with the goal to maintain no more than 25 percent occupancy for faculty and staff.

 If approved to work on-site, please note the following: